pvrancx/fourier/README.md

 ## Options

 The repo includes a number of pre-learned option policies for the pinball domain.
-The can be loaded from the options folder.
+These can be loaded from the options folder.
 Options are trained to move the ball from a starting region to a goal region.
 The options are named  'option\_[starting region]\_[goal region]'.
 Regions are defined as rectangles (xmin,ymin,xmax,ymax), i.e. opposite corners